ty-hayes-82/simulation/gps_coordinate_logic.md

   - One runner row (type `runner`) at the identical timestamp and identical lat/lon.
 - In the main CSV, grep for `#00b894` confirms SLA-met golfer points are green at the flagged moment.

+- Runner route is the shortest path in both directions; optionally verify by recomputing with `networkx.shortest_path` against the same endpoints.
+  - Validate that emitted runner node sequence equals the recomputed shortest path (weighted) between the same endpoints.
+  - Confirm all runner coordinates are graph node coordinates (or lie along graph edges if edge-interpolated).

 ### Edge Cases & Notes
 - If the cart graph or meeting node resolution fails, no runner points are added for that order.
 - When group IDs are absent on events, the meeting point falls back to global nearest golfer minute.
 - Time scaling avoids minute rounding—exact time scaling is used so the final outbound point equals the meeting timestamp; return starts at the same timestamp.

+- If the shortest return path differs from the outbound reverse, prefer the newly computed shortest return path.
+ - No off-graph fallback: if weighted shortest path cannot be found in `cart_graph.pkl`, do not synthesize runner points for that order.

 ### Files and Functions Touched
 - `golfsim/io/results.py`